bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Calphion.md

 ## Representatives
 8 districts, 1 rep from military as well who make up the political body.

+The governing body seems to respect each other.
+Though may be incompetent at time they are silently so.
+Otherwise interact with each other with respect and collaborative spirit.
+They all have a bias only to their districts.

 Military rep is Captain Talson

+### Bald Man (he/him)
+District 1
+Voted with the captain.

 ### Joseph Hensley (he/him)
 District 2